-Clinical social workers understand the importance of the assessment process and recognize that it is ongoing and that it directly informs their interventions.
-Clinical social workers value holistic assessment and therefore use the bio-psycho-social-spiritual assessment process and analyze clients' strengths and resiliencies, coping skills, and adaptation to traumatic and stressful life events in a full assessment.
+Clinical social workers understand the importance of the assessment process and recognize that it is ongoing and directly informs their interventions.
+Clinical social workers value holistic assessment and therefore use the bio-psycho-social-spiritual assessment process as well as analysis of clients' strengths and resiliencies, their coping skills, and their adaptation to traumatic and stressful life events in a full assessment.
 Practitioners of clinical social work understand how their personal experiences may impact the assessment process.
 Clinical social workers recognize the power of intergenerational family patterns on individuals and explain these to clients while avoiding deterministic approaches to identifying such patterns.
-When applicable, clinical social workers rely on the Diagnostic and Statistical Manual of Mental Disorders to enhance their assessment, conduct differential diagnoses, and communicate with other health-care providers about clients' presenting problems and symptomatology.
+Clinical social workers also recognize that traumatic and stressful events can be precipitated by human rights violations, racism, and other forms of oppression.
+When applicable, clinical social workers rely on the Diagnostic and Statistical Manual of Mental Disorders to enhance their assessment, to conduct differential diagnosis, and to communicate with other healthcare providers about clients' presenting problems and symptomatology.
 Clinical social workers elicit client feedback about their experience of the assessment process, reflect upon varied meanings of the assessment, and share these assessment outcomes with clients.